 If you can’t give all your documents to your tax preparer at once, concentrate on providing your income statements—Forms W-2, 1099, and 1098.
 They are the basis of the return.

 If you can’t find a paper statement from an employer or investment company, check the entity’s website.
 Be aware that your state may now publish Form 1099-G, the state tax refund statement, online only; that’s the case with Connecticut, Missouri, New Jersey, New York, and Pennsylvania.
 To access that form through your state’s tax authority, go to this directory.

 Sort and file

 Don’t depend on your tax preparer to open paper statements and organize documents.
 It can add hundreds of dollars to hourly tax-prep bills.
-“One of the hazards of our profession is paper cuts,” he adds.

 In addition to keeping paper copies, consider storing your tax documents on a Web-based storage server, or “cloud.”
 H&R Block, Jackson Hewitt, and TaxACT sponsor similar free services for clients and nonclients.
 The companies say they use bank-level security encryption.

 Save work when itemizing

 Unless you had a very large unreimbursed medical bill or very expensive long-term-care insurance premiums, don’t bother toting up medical expenses.
 Your expenses aren’t deductible until they exceed 10 percent of your adjusted gross income.
 (An exception, for people aged 65 and older, allows for deductions that exceed 7.5 percent; it's applicable through 2016.)

 It's also generally not worth it to figure miscellaneous deductions, including tax-prep fees; dues to professional societies; job-search costs in your current profession; business travel; and work supplies.
 Only the amount that exceeds 2 percent of your AGI is tax-deductible.
 Check IRS Publication 529, "Miscellaneous Deductions" [PDF].

 Consider other deductions